 - Figure 5.
 The best materials are cut on a straight, vertical axis, but also have regular, perpendicular growth rings that are parallel to each other.
 They have great mechanical strength and outstanding acoustic performance.
 They are also easy to work.

 - Figure 6.
 Slightly slanted growth rings have little effect on the mechanical and acoustical properties of the materials.
 Their hydrophilic capacity is normal.

 Whatever the direction used in planing or scraping, any wood that fuzzes up on the surface must be eliminated from violin construction, due to high hydrophilic capacity and very low strength.
-Whatever the height of the top plate’s coupling frequency the violin’s timbre will be too dark.

 The modern violin maker’s choice of wood is often based on his/her sense of esthetics.
 Close examination of certain old instruments reveals blatant defects in the growth rings or flaws in the instrument’s appearance.
 Italian violin makers valued the materials’ performance over their beauty.

 It is commonly believed that the lightest-weight wood makes the best violins.
 Low weight in a top or back plate does not necessarily prove it was made from low-density material.
 The extremely fine thicknesses on Guarneri or Stradivari violins testify to their use of materials having high elasticity (both longitudinal and transverse) and average or high density at the outset.